 Legal structures carry financial consequences.
 Financial arrangements have licensing implications.
 Tax planning has operational effects.
 Getting the structure right requires legal, financial and commercial thinking applied to the same set of facts at the same time, not separate opinions from separate advisers who have never spoken to each other.

-At Blaze Business and Legal, Rachelle Hare's construction law and commercial advisory work runs alongside Shannon Drew's financial management and fractional CFO advisory on the same brief.
+At Blaze Business & Legal, Rachelle Hare’s construction law and commercial advisory work runs alongside Shannon Drew’s management accounting and business advisory on the same brief.
 You receive one integrated set of recommendations, not two independent opinions from advisers in different offices.

 The entity type your business operates through determines your legal exposure, your tax position, your QBCC compliance obligations and your options when things change.